Razeen-Abdal-Rahman/s3-cloudfront-static-webste/README.md

 - An **AWS account** with the necessary permissions to create S3 buckets, CloudFront distributions, and other resources.
 - **Terraform** installed on your local machine.
 You can download it from [here](https://www.terraform.io/downloads).
+- **AWS crednetials shared with Terraform.** This will allow you to run your terraform code in your AWS account.
+  - See [this guide](https://banhawy.medium.com/3-ways-to-configure-terraform-to-use-your-aws-account-fb00a08ded5) you can also view [this article](https://hector-reyesaleman.medium.com/terraform-aws-provider-everything-you-need-to-know-about-multi-account-authentication-and-f2343a4afd4b) for more information.
 - Basic knowledge of AWS and Terraform.

 ## Project Structure